 Plasma is an efficient, eco-responsible and cost effective solution for surface treatment

-What is plasma state?
+What is plasma ?

 Plasma is often called the« 4th state of matter ».
-Unlike solid, liquid matters or gas – all of which can be found naturally in the environment, plasma state can only be obtained when submitting a gas to a continuous energy intake.
+Unlike solid, liquid matters or gas – all of which can be found naturally in the environment, plasma state can only be obtained when submitting a gas to a continuous energy source.

 As an example: plasma state can be achieved when placing 2 electrodes into a gaseous environment, then maintaining electrical tension to generate a discharge.
 This action creates an ionised environment containing many highly reactive species, including ions (charged either positively or negatively) and excited or meta-stable molecules.

 The properties of the reactive species obtained cause very fast chemical reactions that are used for surface treatment.